hgkald/advent-of-code/2023/README.md

 ## [Day 9](https://adventofcode.com/2023/day/9) :star: :star:

 When I saw this problem I thought immediately that it could be done with one recursive function, though I was wooly on the details.
-Even now, just after writing it from my own head from scratch, it still feels a bit wibbly-wobbly, timey-wimey (which is kind of how I feel writing recursive functions a lof of the time).
-They just kind of _happen_.
+Even now, just after writing it from my own head from scratch, it still feels a bit wibbly-wobbly, timey-wimey (which is kind of how I feel writing recursive functions a lot of the time).

 One I got the first part done, the second part was pretty trivial (just switching some signs around basically).